-To do that, Friends of Family Farmers needs to mobilize a far larger and more diverse base of supporters who’ll speak up and act on behalf of family farms.
+Friends of Family Farmers needs to mobilize a far larger and more diverse base of supporters who’ll speak up and act on behalf of family farms.

 The vast majority of FoFF resources have come from foundations.
 While we are grateful for this institutional support, we know our long-term health as an organization requires a much larger base of individuals and farms in Oregon who invest annually in the organization with a steady flow of donations.

 What does it mean to become a “ member” of Friends of Family Farmers?

 Farmer members own or manage a family farm or Eater members who support our food system sign on to give at least $5/month (or give $60 or more annually).

 Go here to see what we mean by “family” farm.

 Are there benefits that come with membership?

 For now, the benefit is the great feeling you’ll get knowing that Friends of Family Farmers has the resources to serve as your voice in Salem and in communities across the state promoting policies and tools that support family farms.

 After we hit a few hundred farmer members, we hope to negotiate options to provide our Farmer members with discounted rates for liability insurance as well as farm supplies.
 We’ll start by consulting our initial members about what discounts they would find most valuable and pursue those accordingly.